shapesmusic/Shapes-Basics-Draft/notes.md

-### Lesson 6 - Playing With the Anchor
+### Level 6 - Playing With the Anchor

 Use the anchor note to come up with some ideas for playing.

 **References**

-- 2013-01-27 wireframes lesson 4 script
+- 2013-01-27 wireframes level 4 script

 **Notes**